 Child Level 1 & 2 Dates

 In order to attend Part 1 of EMDR Europe Accredited Child Training you must have, as a minimum, attended a Part 1 of a Standard EMDR Europe accredited course, or the old Level 1 EMDR Accredited Training.
-It is highly desirable and recommended that you seek to attend specialist EMDR Accredited child training following Part 1.
+It is good practice that you seek to attend specialist EMDR Accredited child training following Part 1.

-In order for you to to attend Part 1 child training you must have done at least Part 1 and Part 2 (Old Level 1) of basic EMDR 7 day training.
+In order for you to to attend Part 1 child training you must have done at least Part 1 of a basic EMDR Accredited 7 day training.
 You must have completed all 3 parts of basic 7 day EMDR accredited training to access Level 2 child training.
-You must be working with children to attend the Child training, and you are agreeing to this in the terms and conditions.
+You must be working with children and have experience of working with children to attend the Child training, and you are agreeing to this in the terms and conditions.

 This practical 2-day training is designed to ensure that the over-arching developmental stages of children are taken into account when utilising EMDR to ensure the correct developmental protocol is used to maximise therapeutic benefit to the child and their family.